clarkkent-codes/personal-projects/README.md

 # Personal Projects

 Welcome to my collection of personal coding projects.
-This repository serves as a portfolio of experiments, practice code, and small applications I’ve built while learning and exploring different technologies.
+This repository serves as a portfolio of experiments, practice code, and small applications I’ve built while learning and exploring programming.